speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture-2/2022-05-24-[Computer Architecture] Virtual Memory.md

   - CPU **translates** virtual addresses into physical addresses  (DRAM addresses)
     - translate by page table
   - Data not in DRAM fetched from hard drive
+    - OS가 page fault 발생시킴(cache의 miss와 같은 것)
 - Memory Protection
-  - Each program has own virtual to physical mapping(PT_)
+  - Each program has own virtual to physical mapping(PT)
   - Two programs can use **same virtual address** for **different data**
   - Programs don’t need to be aware others are running
   - One program (or virus) can’t corrupt memory used by  another